 This turd called literature actually won an award?

-I get it, your scared and its dark, what I don't get is how this story won an award....my only guess is that Im not "cool" enough or sophisticated enough to understand the minds of the Printz Honor panel, because the first thing that comes to my mind was that the author was either suffering from head trauma or under the influence when she sat down to explain to middle grade children the meaning of existential nihilism.
+I get it, you're scared and its dark, what I don't get is how this story won an award....my only guess is that Im not "cool" enough or sophisticated enough to understand the minds of the Printz Honor panel, because the first thing that comes to my mind was that the author was either suffering from head trauma or under the influence when she sat down to explain to middle grade children the meaning of existentialism.

 The Plot: One day Pierre climbs a tree, deciding that there is nothing and no meaning to life.
-The existence of our race, the human spirit...all meaningless.....and he shouts this out to his classmates on a daily basis from this tree.{Insert Question: Uhhh, where were the parents and teachers and adults in this story?
-Did the people actually over the age of twelve notice that a child was living in a tree outside of a public school for months and months?
-How did this child eat, sleep, go to the bathroom, get water....did his parents not notice when he didnt come home after a month????} Pierre commences day after day yelling the meaningless of life to his fellow peers and winds up frustrating them all to the point of psychotic breakdowns.
+The existence of our race, the human spirit...all meaningless.....and he shouts this out to his classmates on a daily basis from this tree.(Question: where were the parents and teachers and adults in this story?
+Did any of the people actually over the age of twelve notice that a child was living in a tree outside of a public school for months?
+How did this child eat, sleep, go to the bathroom, get water....did his parents not notice when he didn't come home?)
+This is what we would call suspending reality, making the reader take on disbelief of epic proportions to believe that a small child could live this way.
+Pierre commences day after day yelling the meaningless of life to his fellow peers and winds up frustrating them all to the point of psychotic breakdowns, yet while all these children are derailing, all of the teachers and parents are off living la vida loca.

 Months go by and while all the invisible adults are off drinking and working 24/7 the group of fifth graders kill a dog, become grave robbers, rape a student and lose all sense of themselves.
-During all the dirty deeds they create a nice pile of evil at the feet of Pierre leaving him evidence so he can see reason and the meaning of life. {Insert Question: Even if the parents and teachers were working nonstop how could they possibly not know a 13 year old child was living in a tree getting other children to fall into complete debauchery?} After the parents do find out, the media go's nuts and in a pile of crap called art by society, the children sell it for millions of dollars.......and then they get sick of Pierre drag him off his tree, beat him to death, burn his body in a barn and live happily ever after.
+During all the dirty deeds they create a nice pile of the proof at the feet of Pierre leaving him evidence so he can see reason and the meaning of life. {Again, how could the adults who show up later in this book possibly not know a 13 year old child was living in a tree} After the parents do find out, the media go's nuts and in a pile of crap called art by society, the children sell it for millions of dollars.......and then they get sick of Pierre drag him off his tree, beat him to death, burn his body in a barn and live happily ever after.

 So what did I think?
-A complete utter waste of my time, a group of sick 5th grade freaks that need to go to jail and before Pierre fell to his untimely death I would of said:
+A complete utter waste of my time, a group of sick 5th grade freaks that need to go to jail, parents who need to be investigated by CPS and before Pierre fell to his untimely death I would of said:

 Pierre!
 You are 13!
 Get over yourself and grow some pubic hair.